 If you don’t receive a written notice, you can send a debt verification letter to the collector asking for more information, including the name of the original creditor and proof that you owe the debt (the Consumer Financial Protection Bureau has sample letters here).
 Try to send this request within 30 days of first contact, as your legal protections are greater within this time frame.
 After 30 days the debt is considered valid by the collector.

-If the debt collector is harassing you or engaging in illegal behavior — or you just want them to stop calling — you can tell them to leave you alone.
+If the debt collector is harassing you or engaging in illegal behavior — or you just want them to stop contacting you — you can tell them to leave you alone.
 But it’s a good idea to get as much information about the debt as possible before you decide to cease contact.

 Under the FDCPA, it is against the law for debt collectors to: